Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Conclusion

 Finally, even if some individual radio QPOs are of marginal statistical significance, in aggregate they may be significant.
 This can only be tested by future large samples and families of FRB QPOs, or strong harmonic clustering in FRB short waiting time distributions, over a broad range of cosmological redshifts.
 This may be feasible with DSA~\citep{2019BAAS...51g.255H} and CHORD~\citep{2019clrp.2020...28V}.
-If QPO-like periodicities are confirmed in multiple repeaters, the field is likely to shift from single-source inversions to population-based seismology, constraining EOS parameters (assuming there is a single EOS that describes cold dense matter) statistically across sources.
-We note that the remarkably consistent results we have obtained from a mapping to non-magnetic crustal modes suggest either global fields lower than few$\times10^{15}$~G or perhaps stronger core-confined fields with only a limited region of active crust field evolution \citep[e.g.,][]{2024MNRAS.535.2449L,Lander_2026} powering activity.
-In the end, why particular individual modes are preferentially excited, imprinted \citep[e.g.,][]{2025ApJ...995L..57B} or observationally recoverable over others is an open question, which may be source, geometry or crust perturbation specific even without instrumentation selection biases.
+If QPO-like periodicities are confirmed in multiple repeaters, the field is likely to shift from single-source inversions to population-based seismology, constraining EOS parameters (assuming there is a single EOS that describes cold dense matter) statistically across sources.In the end, why particular individual modes are preferentially excited, imprinted \citep[e.g.,][]{2025ApJ...995L..57B} or observationally recoverable over others is an open question, which may be source, geometry or crust perturbation specific even without instrumentation selection biases.
 We note that the hard X-ray giant flare tail of SGR 1806-20 also exhibits clustering of transient frequencies with observability biased by rotational phase \citep{Miller_2019}.